syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Selection.md

 ![](Selection_images/Selection_img6.png)

-### Change the Background and Foreground Color for Hover Selection
+### Change the background and foreground color for Hover selection
 The selection background and foreground colors can be changed by using the `SfListView.Style.SelectionStyle` property.

 {% tabs %}